Chapter 2: The Mathematics of Information

 Converting Between Bases

-To convert from any base to decimal, expand the positional notation and add up the terms, as shown above.
-To convert from decimal to another base, repeatedly divide by the target base and collect the remainders from bottom to top.
+Decimal to another base: repeatedly divide by the target base and collect the remainders from bottom to top.
 For example, to convert $25_{10}$ to binary:

 - $25 \div 2 = 12$ remainder $1$